 Training is provided regularly, at least once a year, to all Representatives and other relevant designated staff of the Company.
 Training may be provided also using electronic means (conference calls, continuous email updates provided confirmation on receipt and acceptance is returned and similar means).
 Training materials and information shall be stored for at least 3 (three) years.

-9. Internal audit and amendment of the Rules
+13. Internal audit and conflict of interest